GluuFederation/docs-ce-prod/3.0.2/source/authn-guide/supergluu.md

 # Super Gluu
 ## Overview
 [Super Gluu](https://super.gluu.org) is a free and secure two-factor authentication mobile application developed by Gluu.
-It is based on the free open source [oxPush2](https://github.com/GluuFederation/oxPush2) two-factor authentication application.

-This section of the docs explains how to enable and implement Super Gluu authentication with your Gluu Server.
+This section of the docs explains how to enable and configure Super Gluu for strong authentication to applications that leverage your Gluu Server for login.

 ## Properties
 The Super Gluu authentication script has the following properties